gjgd/should-i-play-f6/README.md

 # Results

-Check out this reddit post for a discussion about the results: <reddit link>
+Check out this reddit post for a discussion about the results: https://www.reddit.com/r/chess/comments/iv8qxf/update_should_i_play_f6_some_extra_analysis/

 # Technical details